usherlabs/programs/packages/auth/README.md

 ### Auth Tokens for API usage

 By generating a unique DID for each specific authentication, there is now a collection of authentications that represent the same user.
-Each DID exposes a single interface for using cryptography for identifying the underlying authentication/user.
+Each DID exposes the same interface for using cryptography to identify the underlying authentication/user.
-A token can be generated using this collection of authentications to unique indetify the user inside of an backend centralised API handler.
+A token can be generated using this collection of authentications to uniquely indetify the user inside of a backend stateless environment. ie. a centralised serverless API handler.
 An API can then intelligently store each unqiue DID in relation to each other, ideally in a graph, to produce a profile of a user based on their authentication methods.

 #### Generating an Auth Token